Home > HVAC Maintenance > Is Annual Heat Pump Service Really Necessary?

 Your heat pump has two sets of coils: the indoor evaporator coil and the outdoor condenser coil.
 Over time, both can get covered in a layer of dust, dirt, and debris.
 This buildup acts like an insulating blanket, making it much harder for the coils to transfer heat.
 The result?
 Your system has to run much longer to heat or cool your home.
 A technician will thoroughly clean both sets of coils, which is vital for maintaining optimal airflow and restoring your unit’s efficiency.
 Clean coils mean your heat pump can do its job with less effort, saving you money on energy costs.

-Replacing Filters and Checking Ductwork
+Changing Filters and Inspecting Ductwork

 While changing your air filter is a task you can do yourself, it’s a standard part of any professional tune-up.
 A technician will replace it with a fresh one and can also recommend the best type of filter for your system and air quality needs.
 Beyond the filter, they’ll perform a visual inspection of your accessible ductwork.
 Leaky or obstructed ducts can account for a significant amount of energy loss, forcing your heat pump to work overtime to compensate.
 Ensuring your ducts, filters, and indoor coils are clean and clear is a simple way to improve both efficiency and indoor air quality.